julialruiter/ClassificationModels/pokemon_classification_gen1_Python/README.md

 # pokemon_classification_gen1
- This project was originally submitted as an open-ended response to an exam
+ Python: This project was originally submitted as an open-ended response to an exam